Experience Transat

 Table of Contents

-This gem of a country may be home to one of the seven wonders of the modern world, but there’s more to it than the Panama Canal.
-Although most of Panama is covered in dense vegetation, its ultra-modern, fast-growing capital is one-of-a-kind: imagine new-world innovation juxtaposed with old-world charm, bordered by tropical rainforest on one end and the blue waters of the Pacific on the other.
-Let us guide you in and around Panama City to some of Panama’s most enchanting things to see and do.
+This gem of a country may be home to one of the Seven Wonders of the Modern World, but it’s more than just the Panama Canal.
+Although most of Panama is covered in dense vegetation, its ultra-modern, fast-growing capital is unique: imagine new world innovation juxtaposed with old world charm, bordered by tropical rainforest at one end and the blue waters of the Pacific at the other.
+Find out where in and around Panama City you can see and do some of Panama’s most enchanting things with this curated Panama travel guide.

 Panama City

-Reminiscent of Miami’s towering high-rises, Panama City’s skyline is the only one of its kind in Central America, ranking among the world’s 25 most impressive cityscapes.
-Must-see structures of this cosmopolitan capital include the twirly Tornillo office building that spirals into the sky, and the 932-foot, sailboat-shaped Trump Ocean Club, Latin America’s tallest and most iconic skyscraper.
+Reminiscent of Miami’s towering skyscrapers, Panama City’s skyline is the only one of its kind in Central America and is one of the 25 most impressive cityscapes in the world.
+Must-see buildings in this cosmopolitan capital include the swirling, sky-scraping Tornillo office building and the 932-foot, sailboat-shaped Trump Ocean Club, Latin America’s tallest and most iconic skyscraper.

 Casco Viejo

-Panama City’s colourful Old Town is a myriad of plazas, churches and ruins, some of which date back to the conquistador era.
-Especially breathtaking are Plaza de la Independencia and its Metropolitan Cathedral, as well as the ancient Arco Chato (Flat Arch).
-The contrast between old and new is rather striking: notice how the capital’s dominating structures loom in the background, giving the colonial architecture of this World Heritage Site a futuristic backdrop.
+Panama City’s colourful old town is a myriad of plazas, churches and ruins, some dating back to the conquistador era.
+Particularly stunning are the Plaza de la Independencia and its Metropolitan Cathedral, as well as the ancient Arco Chato (Flat Arch).
+The contrast between old and new is striking: note how the capital’s dominant structures loom in the background, giving a futuristic backdrop to the colonial architecture of this World Heritage Site.

 Ceviche